mohamedalsherif/LAS2peer-WebSample-Service/README.md

 After successfully viewing the "index.html" and logging in, you can test the service methods that are in the Web Sample Service.
 In order to add or change methods in the service you need to do the following steps:

-a) After changing the Service code ("i5.las2peer.services.webSampleService.WebSampleService.java"), build using ant
+a) After changing the Service code ("WebSampleService.java"), build using ant

 b) Close the node that's running on the localhost:8080